Animated, waving, US Flag

 Screenshot of C64

 This is the old WFIF on-air studio.
-(Picture taken in mid-1990's) The C128d and its monitor are the very bright thing in the center of this pic.
+(Picture taken in June of 1995) The C128d and its monitor are the very bright things in the center of this pic.
 The C128d is a very nice machine!
 The metal case resembles the Amiga, with a 1571 floppy drive built-in.
 Sadly, THIS machine's keyboard was in less-than-perfect condition.
 I got it working, but there is a keytop missing.
 OH WELL.

 This machine was connected to a control box that turned AC power on/off for two cassette decks.
 The C128 ran a custom BASIC program that I wrote which relied upon the built-in TOD clock of the CIA chip for accurate timekeeping.
 This machine was used to power-up those cassette decks at preset times, to record programs off the satellite overnight and during the day.
 (Before the computer, we had to do it manually... while also being on the air!
 This is why we'd sometimes miss the recordings, or start them a few seconds late.)

-This system was in use for at least a couple years, before we got a nice, Windows 95-based automation system.
+This system was in use for a few years before we got a nice, Windows 95-based, automation system.
 Naturally, it was leaps-and-bounds better technology.
 For one thing, it recorded directly to HD... no more tapes!
 But, now I'm going off-topic. ;)

 My memories of C= BBS'ing...